 Strong is the new sexy.
-With so many health benefits, more people are turning to weightlifting than ever before.
+With so many health benefits, more people turn to weightlifting than ever before.
 But every athlete, from Olympic champions to award-winning female weightlifters, has to start somewhere.
 So, are you beginning a new weightlifting program?
-Before you hit the gym, make sure you take the proper steps to protect your body from injuries.
+Before hitting the gym, take the proper steps to protect your body from injuries.
 Then, let’s explore how to lift weights safely.

 Always Warm-Up and Cool-Down